 Some of the best flies for salmon fishing are: (click the link to see or buy the fly)

-- Wooly Bugger – Like this in a size 8 or 10 but have done well with smaller size 12 and 14 sizes.
+Wooly Bugger – Like this in a size 8 or 10 but have done well with smaller size 12 and 14 sizes.
 I also like them with or without a gold or silver bead head.
 I do find that the pattern in the link with the flash on the sides works the best.
-I have found that black and olive work the best but there are days when the white and pink will be hot.
+I have found that black and olive work the best, but there are some days when white and pink will be hot.

-- Zug Bug – Something about the peacock herl on this fly that drives big salmon crazy some days.
+Zug Bug – Something about the peacock herl on this fly that drives big salmon crazy some days.
 I will always have some of these on hand.
 In fact, I have found that peacock hearl seems to work very well on salmon, so I use and do well with other flies with peacock herl like the Pheasant Tail Nymph.

-If you want to see more of the flies that I use and recommend when fishing for salmon around the great lakes, be sure to check out my page on the Best Flies For Salmon Fishing On The Great Lakes, or if you want to learn to fly fish for salmon check out my page How To Fly Fish For Salmon.
+If you want to see more of the flies that I use and recommend when fishing for salmon around the great lakes, be sure to check out my page on the Best Flies For Salmon Fishing On The Great Lakes: COMING SOON, Spring 2023, or if you want to learn to fly fish for salmon check out my page How To Fly Fish For Salmon.

 Minnows and Minnow Patterns For Salmon Fishing

-The best minnow for salmon fishing and what I prefer to use most often is the Berkley Gulp!
+The best minnow imitation for salmon fishing and what I prefer to use most often is the Berkley Gulp!
 Alive Minnow or if I want more action the Berkely Gulp Alive Paddleshad.
 I will fish these minnow imitations under a float or when bottom bouncing in shallow runs and pockets.